My Tour

 View from our tent at dawn

-After a really tasty breakfast of omelette, cooked tomato and potato with chilli sauce, we set off for Khadbari town a short trek of only about a mile away to the South.
+After a really tasty breakfast of omelette, cooked tomato and potato with chilli sauce, we set off for Khadbari town a short trek away of only about a mile away to the South.

 mountains Mountains from Khadbari